flyingmachine/nanoc-blog/content/programming/brave-and-new.md

 buy it from [Amazon](http://amzn.to/1jQXJ8a).

 The [web site](http://www.braveclojure.com/) has been updated, too!
+(Don't forget to force refresh.)
 One of the reasons I went with No Starch as a publisher was that they supported the idea of keeping the entire book available for free online.
 It makes me super happy to release the professionally-edited, even better book for free.
 I hope it makes you laugh, cry, and give up on object-oriented programming forever.

 Writing this book was one of the most ambitious projects of my life, and I appreciate all the support I've gotten from friends, family, and